BNN Bloomberg: Special programming

 The network hosts a series of special presentations throughout the year, including specials for tax and Registered Retirement Savings Plan seasons.
 In the fall of 2006, Report on Business Television hosted its first "Live On Location" event in Toronto during which a studio audience was featured during two of the network's most popular shows, Market Call with Jim O'Connell and SqueezePlay with Kim Parlee and Andrew Bell.
 This was the first time viewers had the opportunity to go live in person with the network during its regular broadcasts of Market Call.

 In May 2008, the network relaunched BNN.ca, featuring its first online contest called "The BNN.ca $25,000 Challenge".
 The updated BNN.ca showcased a new video player allowing investors to search, sort and personalize BNN video; and the new player increased availability of past BNN video by allowing viewers to access content for an unlimited period of time online.
 Other added features on the site included blogs, a "Market Monitor", feature video clips on the homepage, an online stock ticker, features such as "Hot Stocks" and "Guest Picks", stock indices, and tracking of the latest and popular news stories on the site.

 BNN's weekend programming consists mainly of repeats of some of the programs aired on BNN's weekday schedule, as well as other Bloomberg Television series.

 Radio

-Concurrent with the April 30, 2018 rebranding of BNN, Bell also relaunched its Vancouver radio station CFTE (formerly a TSN Radio station) as BNN Bloomberg Radio.
+Concurrent with the April 30, 2018, rebranding of BNN, Bell also relaunched its Vancouver radio station CFTE (formerly a TSN Radio station) as BNN Bloomberg Radio.
 The station features audio simulcasts of BNN Bloomberg television programs, as well as other Bloomberg Radio programs.
 The station is aimed to a national audience for streaming via iHeartRadio.
 On February 9, 2021, Bell flipped CKOC in Hamilton to BNN Bloomberg Radio as well, after it dropped its own TSN Radio format.
+In 2023, CFTE in Vancouver was closed and Hamilton's CKOC was sold, pending CRTC approval.
+The BNN Bloomberg Radio feed will continue to run until the sale of CKOC is completed.
+On June 26, 2024, the CRTC approved the sale of CKOC and the BNN Bloomberg Radio feed officially ended on August 19, 2024.